 If you find yourself saying "well that's great and all for people who love to write, but I want to go into the XYZ industry", then you should know that:

 1) You don't have to "love" writing to be a copywriter.
 You just have to know which words get people to take action.
 The best place to start is by seeing which ads get YOU to take action.

 2) Copywriting is a business function more than a "job", which means you can potentially go into any industry and even any company, since every business needs copywriters & marketing.

 3) I'm not suggesting you commit your life and career to copywriting, just to learn it first.

 If you can write effective sales copy, you can literally write your own paycheck.

 3) Leveraged Function

 He's smarter than he looks

 Let's say you own a business and sales are down.
 Which departments of your business can you work on to give you the most results for your efforts?
-Here are a few possible changes:
+Here are some common areas of focus:

 ● Advertising Channels